Payroll taxes: A small business employer’s guide

-Consider this scenario – your business is up and running, and you’re thinking about the next step — growth and hiring employees.
+Consider this scenario — your business is up and running, and you’re thinking about the next step: growth and hiring employees.
 While finding the right talent for your team is important, you’ll also need to figure out payroll and how to handle payroll taxes.
-Of course, there’s more to payroll than just cutting a check – it can be a time-consuming and involved task.
+Of course, there’s more to payroll than just cutting a paycheck — it can be a time-consuming and involved task.

 In this post, we’ll answer, “What are payroll taxes?” and “How are payroll taxes calculated?” so you have a better understanding of these concepts as you grow your business (with your new helping hands).

-Payroll taxes are based on salaries, wages, and tips.
+Payroll taxes are based on employee wages, salaries, and tips.
 Payroll tax is withheld from an employee’s compensation by an employer, who also pays on the employee’s behalf.
-Federal payroll taxes are taken from an employee’s pay and sent to the IRS.
+Federal payroll taxes are taken from an employee’s pay and sent to the Internal Revenue Service (IRS).

 What do payroll taxes fund?
-Essentially, it’s for Social Security Administration programs like Medicare and Social Security.
+Essentially, it’s for funding the government and specific Social Security Administration programs like Medicare and Social Security.
 These taxes are also called Federal Insurance Contributions Act taxes or FICA taxes.
-An employee will see payroll taxes as these line items on their paystubs:
+An employee will see payroll taxes as these line items on their pay stubs:

 • Medicare tax (sometimes abbreviated as Med or MedFICA)

-Both deductions fund federal social programs — Social Security tax provides retirement and disability benefits.
-Medicare tax provides medical benefits to people age 65 or older, certain younger people with disabilities, and certain people with permanent kidney failure.
+Both deductions fund federal social programs.
+Social Security tax provides retirement and disability benefits.
+Medicare tax provides medical benefits to people aged 65 or older, certain younger people with disabilities, and certain people with permanent kidney failure.

 What else should you know?